|

 Beijing / Peking - Capital City of China

-Bustling Beijing, venue for the 2008 Olympics, where the Forbidden City, Ming Tombs, Summer Palace and Tiananmen Square await your visit.
+Bustling Beijing, where the Forbidden City, Ming Tombs, Summer Palace and Tiananmen Square await your visit.

 Central China